onechiporenko/eslint-plugin-ember-cleanup/README.md

 * `no-this-in-dep-keys` Check for dependent keys that starts with `this.`
 * `one-level-each` Check for dependent keys with invalid `@each` usage
 * `no-multi-dots` Check for dependent keys that contains `..`
+* `no-typo-in-dep-keys` Rule to check possible typos in the dependent keys (it doesn't check short keys) **IMPORTANT** This rule is experimental and may do false alarms

 ## Usage